9 Foods That Never Expire (Ever)

 They're in it for the long haul

 When it comes to the shelf life of most foods, there are a lot of dates to remember.
 Best-by, sell-by, use-by, and when all else fails (like when the expiration date wipes off), there’s always the good ol’ sniff test.
-Here are nine pantry items that keep indefinitely so you can enjoy them whenever.
+Here are 9 foods that never expire so you can enjoy them whenever.

 Thanks to the magic handiwork of bees (they have special enzymes that basically inhibit bacterial growth) and the way it’s processed for storage, honey is the longest lasting of the bunch.
 Keep the container tightly sealed to avoid crystallization, but if your honey hardens, just place the jar in a bowl of warm water and stir gently until it melts.